Marius Vaščega: Biography

+granted him a master's degree in International Politics.

 He started a professional career as a lawyer in Lithuania, where he also taught at the Faculty of Law at Vilnius University.

 Since 2004, Vaščega has been an official of the European institutions, worked at the Council of the European Union in Brussels, where he advised ten EU Presidencies and worked in the European Parliament.

 From 2014 until 2018, he worked as an economic policy officer of the European Commission in Lithuania.
 In the period between 2018 and 2019 he worked as the Deputy Head of the European Commission Representation in Lithuania and Head of the Policy Department.

 Vaščega is active in the media on European topics and is also the author of scientific articles and commentaries.

 He is a fluent user of Lithuanian, English, French and Russian languages and also speaks Spanish and German.